LlamaEdge/docs/docs/llamaedge_vs_ollama.md

 * LlamaEdge is very small.
 The entire runtime and application is only 30MB.
 That is about 1/3 of the nearest competitor.
 * LlamaEdge does not need root or sudo permissions It does not install or run any daemon on your system.
 Hence LlamaEdge can be easily embedded into your own app.
 * LlamaEdge works with model files you download from Huggingface.
 There is no need for a special download hub.
+* LlamaEdge supports alternative runtimes beyond llama.cpp to achieve the most optimal performance for your model and hardware.
 * LlamaEdge provides a fully featured API server that supports both chat and embedding models in OpenAI-compatible API formats.
 * LlamaEdge already supports for multimodal vision models.
 It will soon support text-to-image, and voice models soon through a unified OpenAI-compatible API.